akeneo/pim-helpcenter/content/md/what-is/what-is-an-attribute.md

 id: what-is-an-attribute
 themes: first-steps, akeneo-concepts
 title: What is an **attribute**?
-related: manage-your-attributes
+related: manage-your-attributes, what-is-an-attribute-group
 ---

 # Definition of an attribute

 An attribute is a product’s characteristic.
 Each product is composed of different attributes.

-Depending on your Akeneo Edition version, you can have up to 12 attribute types:
+Depending on your Akeneo Edition version, you can have up to 13 attribute types:
 - text and text area
 - simple or multiselect
 - [reference data](/articles/what-is-a-reference-data.html)